 If you do not undertake PAT tests, the Guidance recommends that portable electrical appliances should be checked by the landlord before letting the property to ensure that there are no cuts/abrasions to the cable, the plug is satisfactory, there are no loose parts or screws, that there are no signs of burning and there is no damage.
 You are recommended to regularly check them after that.

 The Landlord warrants that the property is made available in a good and lettable condition and that the property, beds, sofa and all other soft furnishings all comply with the current fire safety regulations.
 The landlord agrees to make the Agent aware of any ongoing maintenance problems.
 Subject to a retained minimum expenditure limit , as set with each Landlord on any single item or repair, and any other requirements or limits specified by the Landlord, the Agent will administer any miscellaneous maintenance work that needs to be carried out on the property.
 It is agreed that in an emergency or for reason of contractual necessity where reasonable endeavours have been made to contact the Landlord, the Agent may exceed his limits specified.
 The Agent endeavours to select competent tradesmen at a reasonable price but is unable to personally guarantee the standard of workmanship or any liability arising thereof, although the Landlord retains the right to pursue any claim against appointed tradesmen for substandard work.

-By law, it is necessary to carry out an annual inspection and service of the central heating and any gas appliances.
+By law, it is necessary to carry out an annual inspection of the central heating and any gas appliances.
 The Agent will appoint a suitably qualified contractor to carry these out on the Landlord’s behalf and administer the necessary inspection and maintenance records.